 1938 – In the depths of the Great Depression and on the eve of World War II, the cornerstone is laid for a new building immediately to the South of the 1914 building.
 Fifteen classrooms, science laboratories, a library, cafeteria, gymnasium, and music rooms are included in the new three-story structure.

-1945 – On April 6th, The Cathedral High School is incorporated separately from Holy Angels Parish.
+1945 – On April 6th, The Cathedral High School is incorporated separately from Holy Angels (Cathedral) Parish.
 The Board of Directors includes: Bishop of Diocese, Coadjutor Bishop, Vicar General, pastors of parishes of St. Cloud, Waite Park, Sauk Rapids and the Superintendent of Cathedral High School.

 1957 – A new building on the northwest corner of the 200 Block between 6th and 7th Avenues North is constructed immediately to the South of the 1938 building across 3rd Street.
 This building includes a new cafeteria, kitchen, library, two large group rooms, home economics department, office space, and 18 additional classrooms.

 1961 – Holy Angels Grade School transfers its students to St. Mary’s, St. Paul’s, St. Peter’s, and St. John Cantius; The Cathedral High School becomes just grades #9 – #12 for ten years.

 1964 – Cathedral High School reaches its peak enrollment with 1,621 students in grades #9 - #12 only.

 1967 – The North Gymnasium is completed at the corner of 4th Street and 6th Avenue North; 4th Street is closed by the City of St. Cloud.
-The structure includes a modern gym floor, seating capacity of 3,500, locker rooms, coaches' offices and one classroom.
+The structure includes a modern gym floor, seating capacity of 3,500, locker rooms, bathrooms, coaches' offices and one small classroom.

 1971 – Grades #7 - #8 return to campus.
-John XXIII Middle School is established under the leadership of Diane Theisen, OSB.
+John XXIII Middle School is established.
 The school begins as a cooperative project among The Churches of The Holy Spirit, Sacred Heart, St. Mary Cathedral, St. Augustine, and St. Joseph (Waite Park).

 1974 – The Churches of St. Peter and St. Paul combine to operate Sts.
 Peter & Paul School; later The Church of St. Michael joins that effort; The Churches of St. Anthony, St. Francis Xavier, and St. John Cantius continue operating their own 7th and 8th grade programs; later they ultimately join the Cathedral program.